DarkDimius/imp-bench/README.md

 [baseline.assembly.txt](https://github.com/DarkDimius/imp-bench/blob/master/baseline.assebly.txt) contains the assembly for the `implicitly[ClassTag[Int]]` where you can see that hotspot was able to get rid of all the overheads.

-Most of those 2.5 ns are actually taken by benchmark framework itself, so the actual number running time is a bad indicator here.
-What is a good indicator is the assembly printout iself, that shows that hotspot was able to remove static loads and virtual calls in this example.
+Most of those 2.5 ns are actually taken by benchmark framework itself.
+So, to be entirelly honest, the numbers that I showed earlier do not show anything.
+As those are simply benchmarking overheads of the jmh itself.
+What is a good indicator is the assembly printout iself: it shows that hotspot was able to remove static loads and virtual calls in this example.

 In order to reproduce this output you would need to run on Linux with `-prof perfasm`.
 You would also need a jvm that has dissassembler plugin installed.
 Setting it up is quite involved, and you'll likely need to build it from source of your version of JDK.
 Google for `hsdis` for more details.